emar137/emar137/README.md

 <p>🏃‍♂️ I am passionate about DevOps, Cloud Infrastructure and Linux System Administartion.</p>
 <p>
   <p>💻 I have a passion for technology through various side projects that use a variety of technologies,</p>
-  <p>which help me expand my knowledge and stay up to date with the latest trends in DevOps practices.
+  <p>🔄 which help me expand my knowledge and stay up to date with the latest trends in DevOps practices.
 </p>
 </p>
 <p>💬 Ask me about anything, and I will be happy to help.</p>